doctor3w/Dance-Dance-Evolution/docs/index.md

 #### General Usability

 The final product was a success.
-The audio buffering worked extremely well, user input was clearly visible on the screen, beat detection was fairly good (see below section), and the Mac app accurately kept track of the score.
+The audio buffering worked extremely well, user input was clearly visible on the screen, beat detection was fairly good (see the section below), and the Mac app accurately kept track of the score.
 Our floor tiles were somewhat difficult to use, because they felt very fragile to users who stepped on them.
 In order to prevent anything from breaking, much of the final testing was then done by stepping on the tiles while standing adjacent to the system (essentially being as delicate as possible).
 The game was definitely functional, though.
 Both team members found it exceptionally difficult to play the game because it was simply very hard.
 On the whole though, it was a successful, usable system.
 Here's a video of us playing the game (poorly).

 https://www.youtube.com/watch?v=pRdD69pSOHk